 Categories of data

-- First name, last name and email of the Controller’s representative;
+First name, last name, email and internet protocol (IP) of the Controller’s representative;

-- Personal data of the Controller’s clients and visitors of the Controller’s webpages:
+Personal data of users of the Controller’s mobile apps:

-- technical data ‒ internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website;
+b. technical data ‒ internet protocol (IP) address, browser type and version, device type, browser plug-in types and versions, operating system and platform and other technology on the devices;

-- profile data ‒ username and password, purchases or orders made by users, preferences, feedback and survey responses;
+c. profile data ‒ purchases or orders made by users, preferences;

-- usage data ‒ information on usage of website, products and services.
+d. usage data ‒ information on usage of mobile apps and services.

 Special categories of data